 Bringing a new baby home from the hospital is an incredibly exciting time for any new mum, but it’s also pretty exhausting.

-They’ve just given birth to wonderful new human being.
+They’ve just given birth to the wonderful new human being.
 A little bundle of joy they love and cherish.
 But they’re also completely shattered.
 Not to mention fairly uncomfortable.

 Despite this, most new mums still accept visitors – even if most friends and family members are there to coo over the baby rather than fuss over the worn-out mum!
-Most visitors mean well and many even bring gifts but unfortunately not all of them bring the useful and needed gifts.
+Most visitors mean well and may even bring gifts but unfortunately not all of them bring the useful and needed gifts.

-While some hit the nail on the head with bumper baby hampers filled with essentials and little luxuries for new mum, others completely miss the mark.
+While some hit the nail on the head with bumper baby hampers filled with essentials and little luxuries for a new mum, others completely miss the mark.
 How do you know which camp you fall into?

 Simple, just take note of our five worst gifts to give a new mum and AVOID, AVOID, AVOID!

 1. Ban that booze